digitalspring/whitepaper/whitepaper.md

 It's also possible to look at these points from another, more theoretical angle:

-Data scooping can either happen at the sender, at the time of transmission from one machine to the other or at the point of the recipient.
+Data scooping can either happen at the sender, during the transmission from one machine to the other or at the point of the recipient.

 Scooping at the **point of the sender** or the recipient is mostly done through backdoors in hardware and software (and sometimes even direct